-- To identify Markham's cultural heritage resources through a continuing process of: - a) inventory, survey, research and evaluation, as a basis for the wise management of these resources; and - researching and documenting the historical, architectural and contextual merit of these resources on an individual basis, and on an area or neighbourhood basis, in conjunction with heritage conservation district studies, secondary plans or other special studies as may be appropriate. - 4.5.2.2 To maintain a Register of Property of Cultural Heritage Value or Interest which is accessible to the public and identifies properties to be conserved and maintained consistent with standards and guidelines adopted by Council.
-It is recognized that there may be properties of cultural heritage interest that are not yet identified or designated, or included in the Register but may still be worthy of conservation and inclusion in the Register. - 4.5.2.3 To recognize Markham's significant cultural heritage resources by designating individual properties and groups of properties by by-law under Parts IV and V of the Ontario Heritage Act. - 4.5.2.4 To ensure consistency in the identification and evaluation of cultural heritage resources for inclusion in the Register of Property of Cultural Heritage Value and/or for individual property designation, by utilizing the criteria for determining cultural heritage value or interest established by provincial regulation under the Ontario Heritage Act and criteria included in Markham's standardized evaluation system.
+- 4.5.2.1 To identify Markham's cultural heritage resources through a continuing process of: - a) inventory, survey, research and evaluation, as a basis for the wise management of these resources; and - b) researching and documenting the historical, architectural and contextual merit of these resources on an individual basis, and on an area or neighbourhood basis, in conjunction with heritage conservation district studies, secondary plans or other special studies as may be appropriate. - 4.5.2.2 To maintain a Register of Property of Cultural Heritage Value or Interest which is accessible to the public and identifies properties to be conserved and maintained consistent with standards and guidelines adopted by Council.
+It is recognized that there may be properties of cultural heritage interest that are not yet identified or designated, or included in the Register but may still be worthy of conservation and inclusion in the Register.

+The identification and understanding of Markham's cultural heritage resources is an important component of Markham's conservation strategy.